isomerpages/ura-lkywcp/_apply/2b-stage-b.md

 #### **Submission format**

-Nominated cities shall submit the completed Stage B documents _digitally_ via a cloud service such as WeTransfer to [leekuanyew_worldcityprize@ura.gov.sg](mailto:leekuanyew_worldcityprize@ura.gov.sg).
+Nominated cities shall submit their completed set of documents _digitally_ via a cloud service such as WeTransfer to [leekuanyew_worldcityprize@ura.gov.sg](mailto:leekuanyew_worldcityprize@ura.gov.sg).
 In view of sustainability, the Prize Secretariat will not accept any printed or physical submissions.

 #### **Please read the following**